sbarthelemy/metapodfromurdf/README.txt

 - move back to rosbuild?

-- depend on less ROS-related stuff?
+- reduce dependencies (especially ROS-specific ones)

+- build a statically linked binary

 - move a subset of the tool directly in metapod?
+Some code could be factorized with the benchmark model generation from metapod.

 - cleanup the API

-- build a statically linked binary